-The easiest way to enjoy truffle honey is by making it part of a majestic cheeseboard.
-Aged and salty cheeses like Pecorino and Parmigiano and blue cheeses like Stilton and Gorgonzola are beautifully paired with truffle honey.
+The easiest way to enjoy our honey is by making it part of a majestic cheeseboard.
+Aged and salty cheeses like Pecorino and Parmigiano and blue cheeses like Stilton and Gorgonzola are beautifully paired with truffle and honey.
 Make your cheeseboard extra-fancy with dried figs, apples and apricots, add toasted pecans and artisan crusty bread, and dive in guilty pleasure.

 Tip: does your Camembert curdle in the oven?
 Use a type from non-pasteurised milk – it melts perfectly.